bcgsc/btl/_posts/2022-08-29-ProgrammerJob.md

 The Research Programmer:
 <br>
-•Develops and implements new algorithms
+• Develops and implements new algorithms
 <br>
-•Works with the BTL’s large C/C++ code base (create/improve modules, etc.)
+• Works with the BTL’s large C/C++ code base (create/improve modules, etc.)
 <br>
-•Works on complex biological problems in which analysis of DNA and RNA sequence data requires in-depth evaluation
+• Works on complex biological problems in which analysis of DNA and RNA sequence data requires in-depth evaluation
 <br>
 More info [available here](/assets/posts/RPpostingRevised_August2022.pdf)